-Another direct consequence of Proposition~\ref{Prop:NoBasePtA2} is the following result, which shows that in case~$(\ref{Case3:Ccontracted})$ of Proposition~\ref{Prop:Threecasescontraction}, the point where $\overline{C}$ is contracted to lies in $\A^2$ only in a very special situation:
+Another direct consequence of Proposition~\ref{Prop:NoBasePtA2} is the following result, which shows that in case~$(\ref{Case3:Ccontracted})$ of Proposition~\ref{Prop:Threecasescontraction}, the point to which $\overline{C}$ is contracted lies in $\A^2$ only in a very special situation:

 \begin{corollary} Let $C\subset \A^2$ be a geometrically irreducible closed curve and let $\varphi\colon \A^2\setminus C \hookrightarrow \A^2$ be an open embedding.
 If the extension of $\varphi$ to $\p^2$ contracts the curve $C$ $($or equivalently its closure$)$ to a point of $\A^2$, then there exist automorphisms $\alpha,\beta$ of~$\A^2$ and an endomorphism $\psi\colon \A^2\to \A^2$ of the form $(x,y)\mapsto (x,x^ny)$, where $n \geq 1$ is an integer, such that $\varphi = \alpha \psi \beta$.
 In particular, $C\subset \A^2$ is equivalent to a line, via $\beta$. \end{corollary}